DeveloperMarius/apple-business-connect-api/README.md

 # Apple Business Connect API

 This is a php client for the Apple Business Connect API.
+The Apple Business Connect API is a RESTful API that allows you to access information about businesses that are registered with Apple Business Connect.

 ## Installation